 - Give members a discount on purchases (e.g. $2 off every ticket), or gift them a couple of free tickets each year.
-To implement this, see our guide to Setting Up Offers.
+To implement this, see our guide on Introduction to Offers.

 - Offer members exclusive early access to book events (you can set different Priority Booking periods for different Membership levels).
 See our guide to Priority Booking for more information on this.